Article by Ben Cooper, Manager of the Public Health Data & Training Center

 One interesting phenomenon we observed related to those visiting the ER for an STI related issue more than once during the two-year observation period.
 These “superusers” were significantly more likely to have a positive test as well as test positive for gonorrhea (vs. chlamydia).
 As we continue to explore this problem in our city, we need to better understand which factors can lead to more effective and tailored intervention strategies in populations most at risk for infection.

 This post is part of the March 2015 “Infectious Disease” series of the Institute for Public Health’s blog.
-Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: Barnes-Jewish, community, gonorrhea, infectious disease, St. Louis, STIs
+Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: Gonorrhea, Infectious Disease, St. Louis, STIs